IbrahimFangary/GWAS_MR_poject/MR.md

 **Interpretation**:
 The results suggest a slight positive association, with MR slopes from different methods being modestly aligned in the positive direction.
 Still, effect sizes are small and most SNPs show large confidence intervals.

 Epidemiological evidence supports a link between T2D and CAD, likely due to chronic hyperglycemia leading to endothelial dysfunction and atherogenesis [2].
-However, these MR results do not strongly support a causal effect, possibly due to weak instrument strength or population-specific factors in the East Asian cohort.
+However, these MR results do not strongly support a causal effect, due to weak instrument strength or population-specific factors in the East Asian cohort.

 ---